 a.
 Identify, develop and sustain strategic research partnerships at the institutional level with key leading research institutes and universities in the Developing World, Europe and America.

 b.
 Encourage staff to establish individual collaborations with scientists abroad.

 c.
 Initiate FUTO-Collaborator PhD programs in key areas.

 d.
-Provide support for the development of selected high-level research collaboration platforms (joint centers and research programs).3.
+Provide support for the development of selected high-level research collaboration platforms (joint centres and research programs).3.
 INCREASE TOTAL RESEARCH INCOME FROM EXTERNAL SOURCESi.
 To achieve 20% per annum increase in external research funding STRATEGY/APPROACH

 a.
 Provide comprehensive and up to date information (databases) on available grant opportunities, including the priority focus areas.

 b.
 Increase the number of research proposals submitted